ayarem21/LuckyBlockExpansionWithDefaultBlocks/README.md

 1. Make sure the **Lucky Block** mod is installed in your `.minecraft/mods/` folder.
 2. Launch Minecraft at least once so the mod can generate its required directories.
-3. **Copy the entire `LuckySkyBlockExpansion` folder** into:
+3. **Copy the entire `LuckyBlockExpansionWithDefaultBlocks` folder** into:
    ```
-   .minecraft/addons/lucky/LuckySkyBlockExpansion/
+   .minecraft/addons/lucky/LuckyBlockExpansionWithDefaultBlocks/
    ```
 4. Launch the game and enjoy!